RTEMS/rtems-docs/c-user/glossary.rst

         dispatch is marked as necessary, then the next thread dispatch will make the heir task the executing task.

+    helping scheduler
+        A helping scheduler of a :term:`task` is a :term:`scheduler` which is a :term:`eligible scheduler` and which is not the :term:`home scheduler` of the task.

     heterogeneous
         A multiprocessor computer system composed of dissimilar processors.

+    home scheduler
+        The home scheduler of a :term:`task` is a :term:`scheduler` which is a :term:`eligible scheduler` and which is assigned to the task during the initialization or explicitly via a directive call such as :c:func:`rtems_task_set_scheduler`.

     homogeneous
         A multiprocessor computer system composed of a single type of processor.